ppy/osu-wiki/news/2023/2023-11-03-interview-with-ephemeral.md

 **Do you plan to make more meme-related medals?**

-If I can put a meme medal in that makes sense - I will at any given opportunity.
+If I can put a meme medal in that makes sense, I will at any given opportunity.
 It's just that you have to be careful when you put those in that you're not forcing the joke.
 I was worried a bit with 727 that it would be kind of like, you're beating a dead horse, but it's so timeless at this point.

 **Why can't you test medals?**